jonmiles/bootstrap-treeview/README.md

 String, [any legal color value](http://www.w3schools.com/cssref/css_colors_legal.asp).
 Default: '#F5F5F5'.

 Sets the default background color activated when the users cursor hovers over a node.

+#### partiallyCheckedIcon
+String, class names(s).
+Default: "glyphicon glyphicon-expand" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

+Sets the icon to be as a partially checked checkbox, used in conjunction with showCheckbox and hierarchicalCheck.

 #### preventUnselect
 Boolean.
 Default: false